 - Import duties on fishing equipment, pleasure boats and yachts

 The revenues generated from these taxes vary year to year both in total and by specific type of taxable item.
-Between FY2016 and FY2020, FWS reported gross receipts of $3.2 billion ($640 million annual average), generated as follows:
+Based on annual averages, FWS reported the following:

 It should be noted that the way taxes are calculated on motorboats and, especially, small outdoor engines, is arcane and approximate.
 This 1987 report on how the IRS estimates motorboat fuel use is the most recent explanation available on the internet.
 I was unable to find any similar documentation about how any government entity estimates the amount of fuel used in small engines.